TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/audit-log.md

 tags: ["audit", "audit records", "audit log"]
 ---

-The audit log contains audit records for all requests made to all endpoints under the `/api` route.
-Audit logs are written to file in JSON or text format.
+The audit log system captures detailed records of all requests made to endpoints under the `/api` route.
+These audit logs can be stored either in files (in JSON or text format) or in the database, providing flexible options for log management and retrieval.

 Subsequently, if hosting Tyk Dashboard within a Kubernetes cluster, please ensure that the configured log file path is valid and writeable.